rdvnnl/kotlin-web-site/docs/topics/properties.md

 val area get() = this.width * this.height
 ```

-Similarly, if you define a custom setter, it's called every time you assign a value to the property, except when it's initialized.
+A custom setter runs every time you assign a value to the property, except during initialization.
-For example:
+By convention, the name of the setter parameter is `value`, but you can choose a different name if you prefer:

 ```kotlin
 class Point(var x: Int, var y: Int) {